haietza/moodle-local_onboarding/README.md

 ### Cleanup ###
-A scheduled task runs once a month to delete user records in the local_onboarding table that have not been assigned a role.
+A scheduled task runs once a month to delete user records in the local_onboarding table that have not been assigned a role and are one year or older.

 ## License ##